tomtuamnuq/compare-qiskit-ocean/README.md

 # compare-qiskit-ocean
 I try to find my way into quantum computing by a comparison of ocean and qiskit framework.
-In particular, I will test Linear Programs.
+In particular, I will test Linear and Quadratic Programs.

 # Acknowledgements: